Two Maine Mountains: Skiing Sugarloaf and Saddleback

 The long drive made for an evening arrival and after settling into the comfy hotel I ventured out for a wood-fired pizza, ordering a margarita pizza.

-We could have dined in the restaurant, which looked cozy and inviting, but we brought our dinner back to the hotel room, as we usually do in these times.
+We could have dined in the restaurant, which looked cozy and inviting, but we brought our dinner back to the hotel room, as we usually did in these times.

 It was nice that the hotel room includes a microwave, silverware, plates, cups, and everything we needed.
 The next night we decided to save by buying food we could heat up ourselves and skipping the so-so expensive take-out pizza.